mennooo/SQLcl/doc/netbeans.md

 You can download Netbeans IDE 8.2 from
 - [https://netbeans.org/downloads/](https://netbeans.org/downloads/)

-The Java SE edition is sufficient.
+Choose the Java EE edition because it includes JavaScript.

 ## Create a new project